Phantoms claim another D-IV crown

 “We had to match their toughness and I think we did that for the most part,” Eaton said.

-Brown his team showed that toughness all 40 minutes, doing as much as they could do.
+Brown said his team showed that toughness all 40 minutes, doing as much as they could do.

 “We emptied the tank,” he said.